 The establishment of DNA databases emerged with the advent of DNA technology and its application to forensic sciences.
 Collected physical evidence now yields the potential to generate DNA profiles, which can be stored and searched utilizing computer software programs.
-DNA testing has become a powerful tool to link the guilty to their crimes and exonerate the innocent.
+DNA testing has become a powerful tool for linking suspects to crimes and for exonerating the innocent.

 Congress authorized the FBI to establish an index of DNA identification records with the passing of the DNA Identification Act of 1994, Public Law 103 322.
 These DNA identification records were those of convicted felons and DNA profiles from evidence collected in association with the investigation of crimes.
 The FBI developed software, CODIS (Combined DNA Index System) which is used to manage this DNA data at three separate levels: Local, State and National.
 The local forensic DNA laboratories analyze case evidence and collect the data in the Local DNA Index System (LDIS), then upload the qualifying DNA profiles to the State DNA Index System (SDIS).
-State laboratories analyze evidence and generate DNA profiles from crime scenes for entry into SDIS and are tasked with the analysis of database samples from qualifying offenders.
+State laboratories analyze evidence, generate DNA profiles from crime scenes for entry into SDIS, and analyze database samples from qualifying offenders.
 The DNA profiles both from casework and from offenders are then forwarded to the National DNA Index System (NDIS).
 Searches can result in candidate matches between cases or between cases and offenders.
 For matches that are confirmed, the information is then forwarded to the law enforcement investigators for further pursuance of the case.